quickjs-ng/quickjs/docs/docs/stdlib.md

   process.
 - `uid` - Integer.
 If present, the process uid with `setuid`.
 - `gid` - Integer.
 If present, the process gid with `setgid`.
+- `groups` - Array of integer.
+If present, the supplementary group IDs with `setgroup`.

 ### `waitpid(pid, options)`